Anton Oliver: All Blacks

 Oliver first made the All Blacks as a reserve for a Bledisloe cup test match in 1995 aged 19.
 He was drafted directly from the NZ U21s team.
 He played his first game for the All Blacks the following year against Eastern Province in Port Elizabeth, South Africa.

 Remarkably, almost twenty years to the day after his father played his first game for the All Blacks on the same ground against the same opposition.
 Oliver played his first test match against Fiji 1997.

 Oliver created the first father and son captain combination for the All Blacks when he was appointed as All Blacks captain in 2001.
 Father Frank Oliver captained the All Blacks in 1978 and was one of the hardmen of New Zealand rugby.

 He then ruptured his Achilles tendon at the end of the Super 12 season in 2002, which forced him to miss the entire All Black season.

 Oliver then made the All Blacks the following year, Reuben Thorne was now the captain.
 Oliver was dropped for the World Cup in Australia and was a surprise recall to the team in 2004 for the end of the year tour reflecting a desire by the coaching staff for the All Blacks to regain the forward power that so characterised the All Black team of 1995–97.
 From then until his retirement from international rugby after the 2007 Rugby World Cup, he was either the first choice hooker for the All Blacks or contending for first choice with Keven Mealamu.

-In total he played 298 first class games.[2] and was in a member of the All Blacks for thirteen years – an astonishingly long time and a testament to Oliver's ability, resilience and tenacity.
+In total he played 298 first class games.[2] and was in a member of the All Blacks for thirteen years – an astonishingly long time for the team.

 Oliver was labelled as the "thinking man's rugby player" and in his book autobiography "Anton Oliver, Inside" (2005) he wrote about many issues that face the modern day All Blacks that had not been discussed before.
 'Inside' was widely regarded as erudite, insightful and not the norm for a rugby book.